Rostec Tests Tropospheric Communication in Yamal: New Speed Record Set

 Antenna of the Groza-1.5 communication system

-Recent tests in Yamal have demonstrated that Groza-1.5 can withstand temperatures down to -50°C and provides impressive communication speeds.
+Recent tests in Yamal demonstrated that the Groza-1.5 can withstand temperatures down to -50°C and provides impressive communication speeds.

-During tests on a route of more than 63 km, the system provided a data transfer rate of 49.9 Mbit/s.
+During tests on a route over 63 km long, the system provided a data transfer rate of 49.9 Mbit/s.
 This is a record figure for tropospheric communication.

 The tropospheric communication system is planned to be used in remote fields in the Arctic, where traditional communication methods are either impossible or too expensive.
-Unlike satellite Internet, tropospheric communication does not require renting a spacecraft, only two stations are enough.
+Unlike satellite internet, tropospheric communication does not require renting a spacecraft; only two stations are needed.

-Inside the "Thunderstorm" is a high-speed modem with a neural network, allowing the system to adapt and extract a useful signal from the noise.
+Inside the Groza is a high-speed modem with a neural network, allowing the system to adapt and extract useful signal from noise.

 Sources